brtdesign/brtdesign.github.io/work/sw-homepage-2015/index.md

              <h2 name="design">Initial designs</h2>
              <p>
-                 Liasing closely with the content and online support teams, and studying analytics data enabled me to wireframe layouts that balanced the user and business needs.
+                 Liasing closely with the content and online support teams and studying analytics data allowed me to wireframe layouts that focused on the user and business needs.
              </p>

          <figure class="image--header js-expandable" data-val-initialheight="200">